 Coming Out in National Security

 Being Out in National Security is important to the livelihood and acceptance of our LGBTI NatSec professionals all over the world.
-To celebrate National Coming Out Day, October 11th, we asked our friends and colleagues to join us in a broad social media campaign to highlight just what it means to be an out LGBTI professional working in the various facets of the National Security space.
+To celebrate National Coming Out Day on October 11th each year we ask our friends and colleagues to join us in a broad social media campaign to highlight just what it means to be an out LGBTI professional working in the various facets of the National Security space.

 If you're comfortable -- and if it's safe and reasonable to do so -- please share your coming out story or a little about what it means to you to be out in NatSec.